Seizure and Vestibular Disorders

 Some people are susceptible to seizures caused by strobing, flickering, or flashing effects.
-This kind of seizure is sometimes referred to as a photoepileptic seizure because it is caused by pulses of light (hence the prefix "photo") interacting with the eye's light-receptive neurons and the body's central nervous system.
+This kind of seizure is sometimes referred to as a photoepileptic seizure because it impacts users with a form of epilepsy, called photosensitive epilepsy, and is caused by pulses of light (hence the prefix "photo") impacting with the eye's light-receptive neurons and the body's central nervous system.

-Most web content is completely harmless to individuals with photoepileptic tendencies.
-Even most animations, videos, moving text, and Flash objects do not present any danger.
-However, some developers insist on dramatic effects of flashing or flickering lights and strobe-like effects.
-Science-fiction style Flash objects, horror movie previews, and cheap-looking banner ads are among the worst offenders.
-Maybe the creators of these effects think they're "cool," but they are also potentially dangerous.
+Most web content is harmless to individuals with photosensitive epilepsy.
+Most animations, videos, and moving text do not present any danger.
+However, some authors insist on dramatic effects of flashing or flickering lights and strobe-like effects, especially in video content.
+Science-fiction style video or animation and cheap-looking banner ads are among the worst offenders.
+Certain page interactions, such as highly contrasting drop-down menus could cause the screen to repeatedly flash.
+These are potentially dangerous.
 Developers should make every effort to ensure that their content does not have strobing, flickering, or flashing effects.

 What Constitutes Strobing, Flickering or Flashing?

 The Web Content Accessibility Guidelines outline specific thresholds for size, frequency (faster than three flashes per second), intensity or contrast of the flashes, and red color.
-In general, if the content flashes more than three times per second, is notably large (a small animating image would not cause a seizure), has bright contrast in the flashes, it may cause a seizure and should be avoided.
-Of note is that Section 508 prohibits flickering effects with a frequency greater than 2 Hz (flickers per second) and lower than 55 Hz.
-While very little content in web pages would meet the WCAG thresholds, online video sometimes presents special effects that do meet them.
+In general, if the content flashes more than three times per second, is notably large (a small animating image would not cause a seizure), and has bright contrast in the flashes (especially if the color red is present), it may cause a seizure and must be avoided.

 The following items can result in difficulties for users with vestibular disorders: